Getting A Licence

 Note: Even if you have submitted an application for a trainee registration, you cannot act as a trainee until the application is approved.

 First time applying for a license with the Insurance Council and have no LLQP exam history with us?
 You will first need to create a portal account here.
-Please note, you will need to enter your legal name exactly as it appears on your government issued photo ID.
-You must also add a residential and service address to your account.
+When registering, enter your legal name exactly as it appears on your government-issued photo ID.
+You must also provide a residential and service address.

 6. Upon approval of the application, you will receive a confirmation email from the Insurance Council's Licensing Team.